 Putting everything together

-How much all of this weight?
+How much does all of this weigh?
 Total weight is about 33lbs (15 kg) which I usually divided in 22lbs (10kg) on the Tortuga Outbreaker and 11lbs (5kg) on the Timbuk2 (these numbers include the weight of the packs themselves).

 Do you think some items are redundant?
 Would you suggest others for us to consider?
 Please let us know what you think by leaving a comment below.